-66. When designing and implementing a dispute prevention and mitigation system, special arrangements may need to be made for prompt access to funding and resources.47 Establishment and operation of a coordination body would likely incur financial costs and human resources.
-As a result of settlement of a grievance, a sum of compensation may be owed to an investor.
+- 63. When designing and implementing a dispute prevention and mitigation system, special arrangements may need to be made for prompt access to funding and resources.
+The for example, States may make offers of settlement sums to address an investor's grievance before it escalates into a formal legal dispute.
 These costs are usually incurred on an ad hoc basis and do not necessarily follow the budgetary cycles of governments.
+However, it may not always be possible to set aside funds outside the budget cycle due to internal regulations and budgetary constraints in some States. - 64.
+Establishment and operation of a coordination body would likely incur financial costs and human resources.